-- applicable, any disciplinary sanctions imposed, any remedies provided to the complainant, and any appeal or informal resolution and the results therefrom - 2.
-A record of any actions, including supportive measures, taken in response to a report or formal complaint of sexual harassment, including the district's basis for its conclusion that its response was not deliberately indifferent, the measures taken that were designed to restore or preserve equal access to the education program or activity, and, if no supportive measures were provided to the complainant, the reasons that such a response was not unreasonable in light of the known circumstances - 3.
-All materials used to train the Director of Pupil Services Title IX Coordinator, investigator(s), decision-maker(s), and any person who facilitates an informal resolution process.
+The Superintendent or designee shall maintain for a period of seven years a record of all reported cases and Title IX investigations of sexual harassment, any determinations of responsibility, any audio or audiovisual recording and transcript if applicable, any disciplinary sanctions imposed, any remedies provided to the complainant, any appeal or informal resolution and the results therefrom, and responses made pursuant to 34 CFR 106.44.
+(34 CFR 106.45)

+The Superintendent or designee shall also maintain for a period of seven years all materials used to train the Title IX Coordinator, investigator(s), decision-maker(s), and any person who facilitates an informal resolution process.
 The district shall make such training materials publicly available on its web site, or if the district does not maintain a web site, available upon request by members of the public.
+(34 CFR 106.45)

 '''

-(cf. 1113 - District and School Web Sites)

 (cf. 3580 - District Records)

+'''

+'''

 Legal Reference:

+'''